-To enter the program an offender must be a veteran and have first been arrested for the commission of a non-violent felony offense, or arrested for the commission of a probation violation while on probation for a non-violent felony offense.
-Upon arrest, the arresting officer, a prosecuting attorney, D.C.V.
-Court staff and/or the judge targets the offender as a potential D.C.V.
+To enter the program an offender must have first been arrested for the commission of a non-violent felony offense, or arrested for the commission of a probation violation while on probation for a nonviolent felony offense.
+Upon arrest, the arresting officer, a prosecuting attorney, A.C.C.
+Court staff and/or the judge targets the offender as a potential A.C.C.
 Court candidate.
-If targeted, the offender will undergo a screening process including legal eligibility, a risk assessment, clinical eligibility, and D.C.V.
+If targeted, the offender will undergo a screening process including legal eligibility, a risk assessment, clinical eligibility, and A.C.C.
 Court Team eligibility.
-The screening process will be used to determine appropriateness for the program based on the severity of the offender's drug and/or alcohol dependency, the offender will be contacted by the public defender (or an attorney of their choosing) to explain qualifications for entry into the program, and to explain program requirements.
-To enter the program, the participant must have completed an orientation program with a case manager, entered a plea of guilty and agree to abide by D.C.V.
+The screening process will be used to determine appropriateness for the program based on the severity of the offender's drug and/or alcohol dependency, the offender's prior criminal history and other factors.
+If considered an appropriate candidate, the offender will be contacted by the public defender (or an attorney of their choosing) to explain qualifications for entry into the program, and to explain program requirements.
+To enter the program, the participant must have completed an orientation program with a case manager, entered a plea of guilty and agree to abide by A.C.C.
 Court program rules and a treatment plan as part of the plea agreement.